 High risk life insurance is really a rated life insurance policy rather than a type.
 Insured individuals who have a very elevated risk compared to other people their age.
 High risk life insurance can be temporary or permanent coverage depending on your needs.
 But what defines higher risks?
 Well, there are a few categories that are considered high risk.
 They fall into the following:

 - High risk medical conditions: If you have been diagnosed with a serious or life threatening disease such as cancer, pancreatic disease, epilepsy, diabetes, or Alzheimer’s, you are very likely considered high risk.

 - High risk professions or occupations: Several occupations can put you into the higher risk category.
 People in high risk professions include underwater welders, underground miners and firefighters.

 - High risk hobbies: You may work at a safe job during the week, but you may still be considered high risk if your weekends involve a hobby such as skydiving, racing cars or scuba diving.

 - High risk habits: If the insureds lifestyle can be high risk, such as smoking cigarettes or cigars, or chewing tobacco it will generally be considered high risk with some exception.

-In the end, as you move forward with purchasing coverage, it is very important you speak with a seasoned and independent life insurance agency like Special Risk Life.
+In the end, as you move forward with purchasing coverage, it is very important you speak with a seasoned and independent life insurance expert.
 He or she is going to be able to point you in the right direction and ultimately help you secure the most affordable coverage you can obtain.